Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 |  2.   | YOLO vPP            | 27 MB      | Servers, laptops, PCs | COCO     | Latest addition in the YOLO universe     	|

-We decided to go ahead with YOLO v4 as it renders the same accuracy as YOLO v3 at a smaller.
+We decided to go ahead with YOLO v4 as it renders the same accuracy as YOLO v3 at a smaller size.
 We couldn't have gone ahead with YOLO vPP as that was release long after work had started.
 But this can be a future implementation.